-According to new Centers for Disease Control and Prevention study, one out of three American adults are not getting enough sleep on a regular basis.
-At the top of the list for melatonin common uses is definitely assistance when it comes to a good night’s rest as a natural sleep aid.
+According to a 2016 Centers for Disease Control and Prevention study, one out of three American adults does not get enough sleep on a regular basis.
+For millions of people, melatonin might be the answer to preventing another terrible night’s sleep.

 What Is Melatonin?

-Melatonin (N-acetyl-5-methoxytryptamine) is a hormone secreted by the pineal gland in the brain.
-The pineal gland is located just above your middle brain and is only the size of a pea.
+Melatonin (N-acetyl-5-methoxytryptamine) is a hormone secreted by the pineal gland in the brain, which is located just above the “middle brain” and is about the size of a pea.

 When it’s dark, your body produces more melatonin, but when it’s light, the production of melatonin goes down.
 This is why people who are blind or work night hours can have problems with maintaining normal levels.

 Melatonin is also crucial to female reproductive health as it plays a role in controlling the timing and release of female reproductive hormones.
 It helps decide when a woman starts to menstruate, the frequency and length of menstrual cycles, as well as when a woman stops menstruating completely (menopause).